bright/new-www/_posts/2018-09-07-dont-be-mockup-developer.md

 Follow these steps before assuming there is nothing else you can do:
 - Make any call
-  - Even if you cannot use the real endpoint, there are plenty of services that lets you mock the API ([mocky](https://www.mocky.io), [mockable](https://www.mockable.io), [fakejson](https://fakejson.com) and others)
+  - Even if you cannot use the real endpoint, there are plenty of services that let you mock the API ([mocky](https://www.mocky.io), [mockable](https://www.mockable.io), [fakejson](https://fakejson.com) and others)
-  - Making a call instead of showing an alert or using predefined data will draw your attention to completely new problems
+  - Making a call instead of showing an alert or using some predefined data will draw your attention to completely new problems
 - Handle errors
-  - Beyond general errors, sometimes we expect specific errors, especially when making synchronous calls (email is taken, password is incorrect, etc.)
+  - Beyond general errors, sometimes we expect some specific errors, especially while making synchronous calls (email is taken, password is incorrect, etc.)
 - Check the Internet connection before making synchronous call
 - Show loader during synchronous call
 - Show placeholder if there is no data fetched